 Abstract

-Static trade models imply modest gains from trade.
-I quantify the gains from trade in a multi-country dynamic stochastic environment, taking into account the contributions to welfare of trade across states of the world, and over time, as well as trade within dates and states (3-D gains).
-For developing countries, which have volatile productivity, standard risk aversion implies that 3-D gains from trade are at least twice as big as static gains, even under financial autarky.
-Because productivity is less volatile for developed countries, their 3-D gains from trade are only modestly bigger than static gains, even under complete markets.
+I quantify gains from trade in a multi-country dynamic stochastic environment, including contributions from trade across states of the world and over time, as well as from trade within dates and states (3-D gains).
+For developing countries, which have volatile productivity, trade across states is an important source of gains.
+These are particularly large under complete markets, but even with balanced trade, endogenous risk sharing through the terms of trade contributes nontrivially to 3-D gains.
+Because developed countries’ productivity is less volatile, their 3-D gains are only modestly bigger than static gains, even under complete markets.